carterd/BTSpecializedDisplay/enclosure/Readme.md

  # Mounting

  The enclosure is designed to be mounted on the top-tube of the bike, and a power cable running from the Display can be routed to the Brose motor where 6 volts outputs are provided for front and rear lights.

+ # Connection

-For connection to the Brose Motor use something
+ For connection to the Brose Motor use something like:
- like:

    * Exposure E-Bike Light Connector - Brose

    * Lupine Light Cable for E-Bike - Brose

+Additional lengths from the brose Motor connector to the Display mounted on the top-tube can be implemented using more standard
+Ebike Julet Waterproof connectors.